Nick Timothy

-Nicholas James Timothy CBE (born March 1980) is a British political adviser.
-He served as Joint Downing Street Chief of Staff, alongside Fiona Hill, to Prime Minister Theresa May, until his resignation in the wake of the 2017 general election.
+Nicholas James Timothy CBE (born March 1980) is a British politician and former special adviser who has served as Member of Parliament (MP) for West Suffolk since 2024.
+A member of the Conservative Party, he previously served as joint Downing Street Chief of Staff, alongside Fiona Hill, under Prime Minister Theresa May from 2016 to 2017.

 Early life

 Timothy was born in Birmingham, the son of a steel worker and a school secretary.
 He was educated at King Edward VI Grammar School in Aston, Birmingham, and at the University of Sheffield, where he gained a first in politics.
+He was the first member of his family to attend university.

-He has cited as his inspiration in politics the Birmingham-born Liberal politician Joseph Chamberlain, of whom he wrote a short biography for the Conservative History Group.
-He has supported conservative philosophies which he believes benefit poorer people and has suggested the Conservative party should focus on benefiting all citizens.
+Timothy has cited as his inspiration in politics the Birmingham-born Liberal Unionist politician Joseph Chamberlain, of whom he wrote a short biography for the Conservative History Group.
+He has supported conservative philosophies which he believes promote strong communities that make markets work and has argued the Conservative Party should focus on benefiting all citizens and regions.

 Career

-Early posts
+Early posts (2001–2010)

 Following his graduation, Timothy worked at the Conservative Research Department (CRD) for three years, from 2001 to 2004.
 In 2004, Timothy left the Conservative Research Department to work as corporate affairs adviser for the Corporation of London.
 In 2005, Timothy took up a post as a policy adviser for the Association of British Insurers.
 In 2006, Timothy returned to politics after two years in the financial sector, spending a year working for Theresa May - the first of three posts on May's staff.
 In 2007, Timothy returned to the CRD, where he worked for a further three years.

-Home Office
+Home Office (2010–2015)

-In 2010, Theresa May was appointed Secretary of State at the Home Office and appointed Timothy as a special adviser.
+In 2010, Theresa May was appointed Secretary of State at the Home Office and appointed Timothy as a special adviser, focusing on police reform, immigration, and counter-terrorism policy.
 He spent five years working for the Home Secretary, before leaving, in 2015, to become a Director at the New Schools Network (NSN).